waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.2/readme.md

 Container images are grouped in a registry into one or more **repositories**.
 The images are then pulled from the registry before being run.

-In this challenge you will pull an existing container image from the docker Docker Hub container registry and run it locally.
+In this challenge you will pull an existing container image from the Docker Hub container public registry and run it locally.

-The docker hub is the default registry used Docker desktop.
+Docker hub is the default registry used Docker desktop.

 ## Objectives

-1.  **Start Docker Desktop and switch to Linux Containers.**
+1.  **Start Docker Desktop and switch to Linux containers (if required).**

     <details>
         <summary>💡 Tips and Tricks</summary>
         <ul>
         <li>⚠️ Make sure you log out and log back in after installing Docker Desktop</li>
-        <li>If Docker Desktop doesn't start automatically, you can start Docker Desktop from the Start Menu, or run <code></code></li>
+        <li>If Docker Desktop doesn't start automatically, you can start Docker Desktop from the Start Menu, or run: <code>"C:\Program Files\Docker\Docker\Docker Desktop.exe"</code></li>
         <li>You don't need a docker account for this hackathon, you can <em>continue without signing in.</em></li>
-        <li>You can switch to Linux Containers by right-clicking on the Docker Desktop icon in the system tray (which may be hidden) and select "Switch to Linux containers".</li>
+        <li>You can switch to Linux Containers by right-clicking on the Docker Desktop icon in the system tray (which may be hidden) and select "Switch to Linux containers".
+If "Switch to Windows Containers" is displayed in the menu, you're already using Linux containers.</li>
         </ul>
         </details>

 2.  **Pull an existing container image from the Docker Hub container registry, using the below command:**

+    - In the terminal, run:
       <code>docker pull docker/welcome-to-docker</code>

     <details>
      <summary>💡 Tips and Tricks</summary>